 Super chef Jean-Georges Vongerichten popularized marrying Asian ingredients and aesthetics with French cooking techniques.
 His flagship restaurant, Jean-Georges, located on Columbus Circle, has two Michelin stars and is highly celebrated

 This New York-based chef has countless restaurants all over the planet.
-In New York, he recently opened up The Tin Building, a historic structure in the South Street Seaport area of Lower Manhattan that houses a handful of eating options: from fine dining to classic New York street food.
+In New York, he recently opened up The Tin Building, a historic structure in the South Street Seaport area of Lower Manhattan that houses a handful of eating options: from fine dining to street food.

 NYC chefs Jody Williams and Rita Soda, American and Italian, respectively, are a West Village powerhouse couple.
 Every restaurant they open becomes an instant hit, often with long lines of hungry people waiting for a coveted table.
 Via Carota and I Sodi, both Italian restaurants, are favorites.
 So is Buvette, a Gallic eatery that now has an outpost in Paris.